How LiraLora works

 Understand memory versus context

-LiraLora memory is not just a bigger context window or prompt stuffing.
-The product is built to preserve durable memory and retrieve the right context selectively when it is useful, without bloating every step.
+LiraLora memory is not just a bigger context window.
+The product is designed to preserve durable context and retrieve the right details selectively, without stuffing every old note into every new run.

 Learning is how the product reflects the patterns, preferences, and constraints that actually matter to your work.
-The goal is less rework and better calibration over time.
+The goal is less rework, better calibration, and more useful continuity across runs.

 Keep exploring the product: